logo

-The NIH is the major federal biomedical research funding agency in the US, and NIH funding is a priority in institutional decisions on faculty recruitment, salary, promotion, and tenure.
-The assumption is that well-funded investigators will maintain funding success; however, this analysis of NIH awardees from 2000 to 2015 suggests that regardless of funding level, research portfolios exhibit "regression to the mean," matching the typical NIH funding profile within 10–15 years.
-Past funding outperformance isn't a strong predictor of future outperformance.
-Faculty performance shouldn't be judged solely on grant success but should also include clinical care, education, and community/professional service.
+The NIH is the major federal biomedical research funding agency within the United States, and NIH funding has become a priority in institutional decisions on faculty recruitment, salary, promotion, and tenure.
+The implicit assumption is that well-funded investigators will maintain their funding success; however, our analysis of NIH awardees from 2000 to 2015 suggests that regardless of how well funded an investigator is, their research portfolio exhibits "regression to the mean," matching the typical NIH funding profile within just 10–15 years.
+Thus, outperformance in past funding is not a strong predictor of future outperformance in funding success.
+This study indicates that faculty performance should not be solely judged upon grant success but should include other institutional mission priorities such as provision of clinical care, education, and service to community/profession.

 Publisher